 Community Health Nurses' Initiatives Group (CHNIG)

-Cost of Interest Group: $45 (free for students)
+Cost of Interest Group: $45; free for undergraduate nursing students

 Includes HST, CHNIG HST Registration # 827763707RT0001

 CHNIG's mission to act as the voice of community Health Nurses influencing the health care system, and health and social policy in areas which affect the work of Community Health Nurses and the public we serve.